sebhtml/novigrad/README.md

 # Roadmap

+- migrate RMS to saxpy and scal.
+- migrate all remaining linear algebra Tensor methods to Blas
 - rename main.rs to lib.rs and use examples/
-- add a test that uses ResidualSumOfSquares
-- migrate RMS to saxpy and scal.
 - add Blas with CBlas and CuBlas implementations
 - check if it's easy to cudaMalloc and cudaMemCpy and cudaFree